How to Make a Resume: Step-by-Step Writing Guide for 2023

 If you are convinced against all odds that you want to put “references available upon request” on your resume, the best place to put this phrase is at the very bottom of your resume.
 You don’t want the phrase to distract from your resume, and even if the hiring manager’s eyes miss it, no harm done.

-It’s a good resume idea to use a footer to format “references available upon request”.
+It’s a good resume idea to use a footer to format a resume with “references available upon request”.
 This way it will take up even less real estate, leaving more for your skills section or work experience section—the parts of a resume that the hiring manager is actually looking for.

 Read more: How to Format a Resume?